Irreducibility of generalized Hermite-Laguerre Polynomials III: Newton Polygons

 Consider the lower edges along the convex hull of these points.
 The left-most endpoint is $(0, \nu(a_m))$ and the right-most endpoint is $(m, \nu(a_0))$.
-The endpoints of each edge belong to S, and the slopes of the edges increase from left to right.
+The endpoints of each edge belong to S and the slopes of the edges increase from left to right.
 When referring to the edges of a Newton polygon, we shall not allow two different edges to have the same slope.
 The polygonal path formed by these edges is called the Newton polygon of $f(x)$ with respect to the prime $p$ and we denote it by $NP_p(f)$.
-The end points of the edges on $NP_p(f)$ are called the vertices of $NP_p(f)$.
-We define the Newton function of $f$ with respect to the prime $p$ as the real function $f_p(x)$ on the interval $[0, m]$ which has the polygonal path formed by these edges as its graph.
+The end points of the edges on $NP_p(f)$ are called the \emph{vertices} of $NP_p(f)$.
+We call the $x-$axis of the vertices to be \emph{breaks} of the Newton polygon and usually write $0=:x_0<x_1<\cdots <x_s:=m$ as the breaks where $(x_i, \nu(a_{m-x_i}), 0\le i\le s$ are the vertices of $NP_p(f)$.
+We define the \emph{Newton function} of $f$ with respect to the prime $p$ as the real function $f_p(x)$ on the interval $[0, m]$ which has the polygonal path formed by these edges as its graph.
 Hence $f_p(i) = \nu(a_{m-i})$ for $i=0, m$ and at all points $i$ such that $(i, \nu(a_{m-i}))$ is a vertex of $NP_p(f)$.
+We need the following result which is a refinement of a lemma due to Filaseta \cite[Lemma 2]{Filbes}.
+This was proved in \cite[Lemma 2.13]{stirred}.